RFBruno/flutter-todo-br/README.md

 ## Todo List
 This is a flutter app, developed for practice.

+application structured in the model, view and controller system with the service layer and repository, developed with componentized widgets.

 ## Technology

 Here are the technologies used in this project.